Lua script for checking the health of Devuan Linux package mirrors.

 Install apt-panopticon and apt-panopticon_cgp there, so you end up with -

-Once everything is updated, /var/www/html/apt-panopticon/results/Report-web.html will point to the main web page, and there will be links that point to the detailed graphs.
+Once everything is updated, /var/www/html/apt-panopticon/results/Report-web.html will point to the main web page, and there will be a link at the bottom of that pointing to the detailed graphs.

 Note that two runs of apt-panopticon have to happen ten minutes apart at least in order to see any data on the graphs.